-A good way to start is to care for and treat them respectfully.
+A good way to start is care for them and treat them with respect.
 Provide stability, structure and planning.
 Focus on what motivates them.
 Listen to their suggestions and concerns.
 Be ready to encourage and compliment them on work well done.
-If they feel they are a valued and an important part of the team, you will have a motivated and long-term volunteer.
+If they feel they are a valued and important part of the team, you are going to have a motivated and long-term volunteer.